TrishC/Cleaning-Data/Codebook.md

 Transformation of the original data
 -----------------------------------
-From the original data set the following files were combnied using the run_analysis.R script:
+From the original data set the following files were combined using the run_analysis.R script:

 - X_test.txt            :data for 'test' subjects